University of Wisconsin–La Crosse: 1990s

-The 21st century
+21st century

-The turn of the century saw a number of changes at UWL.
+The turn of the century saw several changes at UWL.
 The Archaeology Building and Laboratories, which was a US $380,000 renovation of the campus's original power plant, had its grand opening that year.
 A US $9.9 million renovation to Wing Technology Center also was started at that time and was completed in 2001.
 Another major change was the resignation of Chancellor Kuipers.
 She was replaced on an interim basis by Douglas Hastad, who was named the university's fourth chancellor and ninth leader by the UW System Board of Regents in 2001.

 In the 2001–2002 academic year, the university's athletic teams won four national championships, three NCAA Division III championships (indoor track and field, outdoor track and field, and cross country), and one NCGA title (women's gymnastics).

-Joe Gow became the fifth chancellor and 10th leader of UW-La Crosse on February 1, 2007.
-He replaced Douglas Hastad, who left to become president at Carroll College, in Waukesha, Wisconsin.
-His official inauguration took place on October 19, 2007.
-Gow often personally e-mails the entire student body to inform them about student accomplishments and upcoming university events.
+Joe Gow became the fifth chancellor and 10th leader of UW-La Crosse in 2007.
+He replaced Douglas Hastad.
 An accomplished guitarist, he performed at the Cartwright Center's "Cellar" restaurant for students after taking over as chancellor.

-The university supports cultural events, regional and national conferences, prominent speakers, applied research, health care, professionals with varying expertise, a large workforce, and numerous faculty, staff and student community volunteers.